awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 When analyzing database performance, it can be useful to consider SQL statements that only differ by their parameters as one logic item\.
 So, you can use `db.sql_tokenized` when querying\.
 However, especially when you are interested in explain plans, sometimes it's more useful to examine full SQL statements with parameters, and query grouping by `db.sql`\.
 There is a parent\-child relationship between tokenized and full SQL, with multiple full SQL \(children\) grouped under the same tokenized SQL \(parent\)\.

-The command in this example is the similar to the command in [Retrieving the DB Load Average for Top Wait Events](#USER_PerfInsights.API.Examples.DBLoadAverage)\.
+The command in this example is the similar to the command in [Retrieving the DB load average for top wait events](#USER_PerfInsights.API.Examples.DBLoadAverage)\.
 However, the query\.json file has the following contents\.

 ```
 [